Uterine prolapse is when your uterus starts slipping down from its usual place in your pelvis.

 This is a rubber or silicone device that fits beneath your cervix and helps support the walls of the vagina and keep the pelvic organs in place.

 This is usually in the form of a cream, tablet, or ring that’s inserted into your vagina.

-For more severe prolapse, there are various types of surgery can be used to repair or strengthen the muscles and ligaments in your pelvis.
+For more severe prolapse, there’s various types of surgery can be used to repair or strengthen the muscles and ligaments in your pelvis.

 Or you could consider a hysterectomy (an operation to remove your uterus).

-If a prolapse isn’t responsible, here are some other common causes of postmenopausal bleeding:
+If a prolapse isn’t responsible, here are some other common causes:

 Genitourinary syndrome of menopause